-- Reconsider your need to travel to Egypt due to the threat of terrorist attack and kidnapping.
-If you do travel to Egypt, maintain heightened vigilance at tourist locations.
+- Reconsider travel to Egypt due to the threat of terrorist attack and kidnapping.

-- The Egyptian Government has announced that it is closing its borders to all Qatari flights from 6 June until further notice.
-If you are travelling between Egypt and Qatar, contact your airline travel provider for further information.
+- Egypt has closed its borders to all Qatari flights from 6 June 2017 until further notice.
+If you are travelling between Egypt and Qatar, contact your air travel provider for further information.

-- Small explosions occur on a frequent basis in Cairo and elsewhere in Egypt.
-Attacks occur often around government buildings, at police facilities and checkpoints, in the vicinity of metro stations, on trains and at universities.
-Exercise particular caution in and around these areas.
-See
+- Small explosions occur on a frequent basis in Cairo and elsewhere.
+Government buildings, police facilities and checkpoints, metro stations, trains and universities are common targets.
+Exercise particular caution around these areas.
+Safety and security.

-- Kidnapping of expatriates and tourists could occur.
+- Kidnapping is a risk for expatriates and tourists.
 In July 2015, a Croatian national was kidnapped west of Cairo and subsequently executed.
-See
+Safety and security.

-Reconsider your need to travel to South Sinai.
-Tourists, tourist infrastructure and religious sites in South Sinai remain an attractive target for extremists.
-If you choose to travel to Sharm el Sheikh, you are strongly encouraged to avoid unnecessary road travel outside of the resort areas.
-Terrorist group ISIL-Sinai Province has claimed responsibility for the explosion of Metrojet flight 9268, which departed from Sharm el Sheikh in October 2015.
+- Tourists, tourist infrastructure and religious sites in South Sinai are attractive targets for extremists.
+Avoid unnecessary road travel outside of resort areas in Sharm el Sheikh.
+Terrorists claimed responsibility for the explosion of Metrojet flight 9268, which departed from Sharm el Sheikh in October 2015.
+Safety and security.

-not to travel to the Governorate of North Sinai, including along the Taba-Suez Road, due to the high threat of terrorist attack and risks posed by violent criminals.
-Terrorist attacks occur frequently in the Governorate of North Sinai targeting Egyptian security forces.
-A state of emergency has been declared in the Governorate of North Sinai and dusk to dawn curfews imposed.
+- Do not travel to the Governorate of North Sinai, including along the Taba-Suez Road, due to the high threat of terrorist attack and risks posed by violent criminals.
+Terrorist attacks targeting Egyptian security forces occur frequently.
+A state of emergency has been declared and dusk to dawn curfews are in place.
 The border crossing to Gaza at Rafah is closed at most times.
-See

 Entry and exit